repology/repology-rules/README.md

 #### summpart

-Matches when a package summary contains given substring.
-Useful as as an alternative to **wwwpart** for cases where package homepage is not available.
-Matching is case insensitive.
+Matches when a package summary contains a given substring.
+Useful as an alternative to **wwwpart** for cases where the package homepage is not available.
+Matching is case-insensitive.

 ```yaml
 - { name: firefox, summpart: "browser", ... }